 Randy is a retired financial service veteran of more than 41 years, working in branch management, retail/consumer lending and servicing operations management and project and vendor management, both on shore and off-shore.
 He attended Jacksonville University majoring in Business Administration.

 Randy began his diving career in 1995 in Jacksonville, having visited reefs in the Atlantic, Caribbean and Pacific which include Hawaii and Fiji.
 He is currently PADI certified as a Rescue Diver and has been a dive volunteer at the Cincinnati Zoo for more than 5 years.

-"I am very honored to part of this fantastic organization.
-As diving professionals we understand first hand how important ocean conservation is to our planet, in particular our coral reef ecosystems.
+"I am very honored to assist this fantastic organization.
+As diving professionals, we understand first hand how important ocean conservation is to our planet, in particular, our coral reef ecosystems.
 Through education, participation, and proper stewardship we can make a lasting difference."

 Charles Grossman, Ph.D.

 Dr. Grossman, originally from New York City received his Ph.D.
 (Physiology-Endocrinology) from the University of Cincinnati in 1977.
 He is currently a Professor, Department of Biology at Xavier University in Cincinnati, Ohio.
 Dr. Grossman has contributed to countless journals and is a published author.
 His collaborative arrangements include direct on-site research at the Cincinnati and Columbus zoos in Ohio involving manatee behaviors to acoustical stimuli.
 Also current research involving off-site acoustical feeds from the Cincinnati Zoo and Columbus Zoo and from Homosassa Springs Animal Park, Homosassa Florida and from the Parker Aquarium, South Florida Museum in Bradenton Florida.
 Dr. Grossman is also an active member of the American Association for the Advancement of Science and the American Association of University Professors.